wuichen/firebase-authentication/README.md

 # firebase-authentication

-Quickly integrate Firebase Authentication on any React projects.
-This project is based on create-react-app and material-ui-next.
+Quickly integrate Firebase Authentication with social logins using React / Redux.
+This project is based on create-react-app and used material-ui for component styles.

 ## Installation